 Northbound riders note that East Callahan Rd, changing to Eastside Rd (at Etna), starts up here in Callahan.
 If you prefer not to be on the main road- take a hint.
 Eastside Rd runs along the base of the ridgeline and delves out a relaxed ride along ranchers that live and work this valley.
 It runs for 54 miles into Fort Jim (gas).
 Also note that Scott River Rd starts up in Fort Jim to connect to Highway 96.
 In a hurry?
 Stick to Hwy 3.
 Otherwise, ride these ranch roads and watch the world pass by!

 Eastbound: If you're riding out of these mountains, you'll be deposited directly into the tiny alcove of Gazelle.
 Interstate 5 is right in front of you, so if you need to be somewhere, and fast, that's your ticket.
 On the other hand, a turn northward delivers you into Yreka 18 miles later (gas/food/lodging).
 And due east, you say?
 Enjoy a ride across the narrowing north end of the Central Valley, with the ever-present Mt.
 Shasta lording over all.
 Hwy 97 is a fast ride into Southern Oregon, and do note the cutoff to Lava Beds National Monument & Glass Mountain- a mountain of obsidian rock

 The north end of Hwy 89 is just 21 miles away at the town of Mt Shasta.
 This fantastic road heads through Mt Lassen & all the way to Lake Tahoe.

-Southbound: Head south on Highway 3 - Scott Mountain Summit, the climb south is a relax one to the 5401 ft summit.
+Southbound: Head south on Highway 3 - Scott Mountain Summit, the climb south is a relaxed one to the 5401' summit.
 Note the elevation, It can snow at any time during fall, winter and spring.
 We've gotten snow on Memorial Day weekend on several Pashnit Tours.
-Note the southern slope of Scott Mountain is a fast tight descent through several hairpins and should not be missed.
+Note the southern slope of Scott Mountain is a fast, tight descent through numerous hairpins and should not be missed.

 Yes, a lot of options out here that can't be missed, but that's the idea, you are supposed to ride them all.